SongofFirebird/levelsupression/README.md

 install pulse audio, some plugins and configurate the pulseaudio control file.
 Also it turns off the power management.

-It is very easy tu use, just download it with "git clone 'git-link' " and run it with "sudo bash ./levelsupression/installer.sh".
+It is very easy to use, just download the script with "git clone 'git-link' " and run it with "sudo bash ./levelsupression/installer.sh".